BMW 330e running costs

 The BMW 330e requires a service every two years or 18,000 miles, whichever comes first.

-As a plug-in hybrid, the 330e is classed as an 'alternatively fuelled vehicle' by the government and so gets a £10 discount on the standard annual road-tax rate of £150, down to £140.
+As a plug-in hybrid, the 330e is classed as an 'alternatively fuelled vehicle' by the government and so gets a £10 discount on the standard annual road-tax rate of £155, down to £145.
+However, all versions of the 330e these days have a list price above the £40,000 threshold for paying the £335 annual 'premium surcharge'.
+So you have to pay £480 the first five times you tax it.

 In This Review